 The Big Walnut Interchange is a planned freeway interchange on Interstate 71 at mile marker 124, at or near Big Walnut Road in Orange Township, Delaware County, Ohio near Alum Creek State Park.

-Currently, DCEO has no established schedule for construction of the interchange, though we know that with the amount of work remaining, construction could not start sooner than 2023.
-Once the feasibility study is approved, Delaware County will be working with ODOT to share more information about the project, including cost, design alternatives and schedule.
+Currently, DCEO has no definitive schedule for construction of the interchange, though we know that with the amount of work remaining, construction could not start sooner than 2024.

 Frequently Asked Questions